esplito/coding-notes/testing-accessibility/1-foundations-of-accessibility/notes.md

 - **User agent (UA)** is a line of text identifying the browser and operating system to the web server.
 	- Nowadays we a lot more feature-based identifiers supported in CSS (like prefers-reduced-motion etc.) so we don't need to check the User agent as much.
 	- The keyboard focus default styles in the browsers can differ for example.
 So you might need it for that.
-- Assistive Technology (AT)
+- **Assistive Technology (AT)**
 	- "... refers to hardware and/or software that provides functionality to meet the requirement of users with disabilities that go beyond those offered by main stream user agents."
 	- Examples:
 		- Screen readers
-		- Braille displays
+		- Braille displays (being able to read the output from a screen reader with your finger tips instead of your eyes)
 		- Magnifiers
+		- Text-to-speech
-		- Text-to
+		- Speech recognition
+		- Alternate keyboards (switches, sip & puff, etc.)

 ## Useful resources